A Washing Machine is a power-hungry appliance that contributes greatly to your inflated monthly electricity bill.

 Inverter Vs Non Inverter Washing Machine

-We will differentiate the Inverter and Non-Inverter Washing Machines based on the following criteria so that it is easy for you to decide which one is better for you.
+We will differentiate the Inverter vs Non Inverter Washing Machines based on the following criteria so that you can easily decide which one is better for you.

 Power Consumption

-The main benefit of inverter washing machines is the low power consumption over non-inverter washing machines.
+The main benefit of inverter washing machines is the low power consumption compared to non-inverter washing machines.

-If you are running your washing machine at full load, then you may not see much difference in power consumption data between the Inverter Vs and inverter Washing Machine but if it is a frequent half-load or quarter-load wash, the difference is very much noticeable.
+If you are running your washing machine at full load, then you may not see much difference in power consumption data between the Inverter Vs non inverter Washing Machine.
+Still, if it is a frequent half-load or quarter-load wash, the difference is very noticeable.

 To give you a clear idea about how much power-saving an inverter washing machine can provide, we have considered the following two washing machines for comparison.
-One with the inverter technology and the other one has a conventional motor.
+One has the inverter technology and the other has a conventional motor.

-Please note that both machines have having 6.5 KG capacity and both are 5-star rated.
-You will still see a huge difference in power consumption just because of the inverter motor.
+Please note that both machines have a 6.5 KG capacity and are 5-star rated.
+You will still see a massive difference in power consumption because of the inverter motor.

-Now let’s see the data for the IFB inverter washing machine.
-The rated power of the machine is 220 watts and if you run the machine for the same one hour per pay, your yearly electricity bill will be around Rs 396.
+Now, let’s look at the data for the IFB inverter washing machine.
+The rated power of the machine is 220 watts, and if you run the machine for the same one hour per day, your yearly electricity bill will be around Rs 396.

-So there is a saving of Rs 252 per year or close to 39% power saving if you use an inverter washing machine.
-That’s a lot of savings if you are using your washing machine daily.
+So there is a saving of Rs 252 per year, or close to 39% power saving, if you use an inverter washing machine.
+That’s a lot of savings if you use your washing machine daily.

 Noise And Vibration